Maximize building performance.

 To optimize energy performance, the Region of Peel collaborated with sustainable building experts from the Savings by Design program.
 During the full-day integrated design process workshop, the Region of Peel and their project team compared the energy use of different design options.
 Experts provided energy modelling and presented recommendations for improvements to the building envelope, mechanical systems and more.
 Cost consultants assessed the capital impact of each choice.

 Unlike the typical floor-to-ceiling glass found in condos, 360 City Centre chose more energy-efficient wall insulation, among other enhancements, to improve building performance.

 “We focused on the building envelope, where there were big opportunities to improve,” said Gord Anderson, Senior Project Manager, Housing Development at the Region of Peel.
 “Our team and the building science consultants made design changes right there in the workshop.
 We had all the right people in the room to say, ‘What would it look like to make the changes needed?’”

 Keeping up in a time of unprecedented change

 More frequent and severe extreme weather events—driven by climate change—are making it critical for building designs to include futureproofing, which the program helps housing providers to address.

 “Building codes, housing policies and design considerations continue to change, for the right reasons,” said Gord Anderson, Senior Project Manager, Housing Development at the Region of Peel.
 “How do we collectively stay on track and keep up in a time of tremendous change?
 Savings by Design offers a well-structured opportunity for capacity building that benefits everyone.
 We would encourage all municipalities to participate.”

 - High-efficiency central heating plant.

-“We were very excited to work with building science practitioners again on 360 City Centre Drive to create healthy living spaces and achieve sustainability outcomes of the affordable housing system.”
+“We were very excited to work with building science experts provided through the Savings by Design program again on 360 City Centre Drive to create healthy living spaces and achieve sustainability outcomes within Peel’s affordable housing system.”

 Manager, Housing Development